iyade2336/studio/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env.local` file.
-Create this file by copying the `.env.example` file.
+To run this project, you will need to add the following environment variables to a `.env.local` file in the project root.
+You can create this file by copying the `.env.example` file.

 `GEMINI_API_KEY` - Your API key for Google AI Studio.
 `NEXT_PUBLIC_FIREBASE_API_KEY` - Your Firebase Web API Key.